lucianoayres/tensorflow-js-image-classifier/README.md

-Sure!
-Here's an example of a professional README.md file for your GitHub repository:

 # Image Classifier Proof of Concept using TensorFlow.js

 This is a proof of concept project that demonstrates an image classifier using TensorFlow.js.
 The application allows users to upload a 28x28-pixel image containing a number, and it predicts the probability of that image containing a number using the open source MNIST Dataset.